 The Aviation Law Review: Argentina

-Executive Decree No. 1840/2011 provided that the Argentine Air Force under the Ministry of Defence should be in charge of air traffic control, which will be overseen by ANAC.
+Executive Decree No. 1840/2011 provides that the Argentine Air Force under the Ministry of Defence should be in charge of air traffic control, which will be overseen by ANAC.

 Slots are granted by ANAC taking into account international agreements in relation to air traffic rights and the previous approval by the Argentine Air Force and airport authorities as set forth by Executive Decree No. 1770/2007 and Resolution ANAC No. 764/2010.